Akita Temperament & Personality Guide

 The Akita is known for being a moderate-energy working breed with a distinctive personality.
 As a working breed, they are loyal, protective, and often form strong bonds with their primary caretaker.

-With a typical weight of 70-130 lbs and lifespan of 10-13 yrs, the Akita requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-130 lbs and lifespan of 10-13 yrs, the Akita has specific care needs shaped by its genetics and build.
 Breed standards describe form and function ideals, but real-world Akitas show meaningful individual variation in temperament and health.

 Bonding with Family Members